 Neutering is a surgical procedure carried out under anaesthetic.
 In a male cat, both testes are removed from small incisions made in the scrotum.
 In females, the uterus and ovaries are removed via an incision either on the left side or underneath.

 When can a female cat start reproducing?

 Puberty usually occurs at around five to eight months in cats, although it can happen as early as four months depending on the breed of cat.
 We recommend neutering both male and female cats from an early age.
-However, it is important to note that the vet responsible for your cat will specify when they are prepared to carry out the neutering operation - usually at around four months of age.
-Your vet will consider each case on its own merits.
+However, it is important to note that the vet responsible for your cat will specify when they are prepared to carry out the neutering operation - usually at around four months.
 Cats Protection’s current policy is to neuter pet cats from four months and ferals from weaning age.

-Early neutering is proven to be a safe and effective method, avoiding many of the potential complications of neutering later in life.
+Kitten neutering is proven to be safe and effective and avoids many of the potential complications that can be had later in life.

-There is no evidence to show that it inhibits growth, or causes urinary problems, and experience show kittens resume their normal activities and routines after surgery much more quickly than adult cats.
+There is no evidence to show that it inhibits growth or causes urinary problems, with experiences showing kittens resume their normal activities and routines after surgery much more quickly than adult cats.

 How can I tell if my kitten is male or female?

 To tell if your kitten is male or female, you will need to lift the tail and look at the back end.
 Both sexes will have two holes but on a female the holes will be fairly close together, whereas on a male there will be a space where the testicles will develop.

 You’ll need to book an initial appointment for the operation.
 Vets may require the cat to be brought for a pre-anaesthetic check before the day of the operation.
 The cat will normally be admitted between 8am-10am in the morning and able to be picked up that evening and will need to have been kept indoors without food for some of the night before.
 Your vet will advise.